What time and where are your services?

 Who do I talk to if I want to get married at WBC?

-If you desire to get married at WBC the first step is contacting Ashley Brown, our Executive Pastor.
-He will be able to guide you through the process from there.
-You can email him at email@example.com or give him a call at 376-2176 ext.
+If you desire to get married at WBC the first step is contacting our church office.
+They will be able to guide you through the process from there.
+You can email the office at firstname.lastname@example.org or give him a call at 376-2176 ext.
 20.